react-navigation/react-navigation/docs/guides/Redux-Integration.md

 Now, your navigation state is stored with redux, and you can fire navigation actions using redux.

 When a navigator is given a `navigation` prop, it relinquishes control of the state.
 So you are now responsible for persisting state, handling deep linking, integrating the back button, etc.

+If you are using nested Navigators as screens, the state of the nested navigators is also included when you attach the parent.
+There is no need to attach the nested Navigators to Redux directly.